-If you are an Australian Citizen or a holder of a permanent humanitarian visa, permanent visa holder or New Zealand citizen, you may be eligible for assistance under the Australian Government program called FEE-HELP.Read more
+If you are an Australian Citizen, a holder of a permanent humanitarian visa, permanent visa holder or New Zealand citizen, you may be eligible for assistance under the Australian Government program called FEE-HELP.Read more

 Eligible domestic students can apply for a loan to pay for their compulsory Student Activities Fee (SAF).
 The maximum Student Services and Amenities Fee for 2018 is $298.00

 How do I submit an application?